telerik/reporting-docs/knowledge-base/font-is-incorrect-on-first-render-azure.md

 ## Steps to Reproduce

-Host an .NET Core web application project on Azure, then use it to render a report that display text with custom font.
+Host a .NET Core web application project on Azure, then use it to render a report that display text with custom font.

 ## Solution

+>note __Known issue with Azure App Services:__ The required .NET API for handling private fonts is making GDI calls that are blocked in Azure App Services.
+Our recommendation is to use Cloud Service plan.
+More details can be found in [Custom Fonts not working on Azure App Service](https://github.com/wkhtmltopdf/wkhtmltopdf/issues/4398).

 - Ensure that the fonts are present in the `wwwroot` folder of the project(which is the root folder of the app when it is run in Azure App service)